 5. Assign risk owners

-As you identify risks, you should work with the team to assign owners (including yourself).
-Project managers are responsible for risk management too!
+As you identify risks, you should work with the team to assign owners, including yourself, where necessary.

 That being said, the project manager can’t own everything.
-Assigning risk owners can be the most difficult area of risk management to finalize because it requires stakeholder accountability.
+Assigning risk owners can be difficult because it requires stakeholder accountability.

 Make sure that risk owners have reviewed the risk management plan and are clear on their responsibilities.
 Follow up with them as you monitor risk throughout the project life cycle.